Benawi/Todo-LIst-App-Docker/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, [issues](https://github.com/Benawi/Todo-LIst-App-Docker/issues), and feature requests are Ilcome!
+Contributions, [issues](https://github.com/Benawi/Todo-LIst-App-Docker/issues), and feature requests are welcome!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>